jamf/Notifier/README.md

   --remove <remove>       "prior" or "all".
 If passing "prior", the full
                           message will be required too.
 Including all passed flags.

+  --sound <sound>         The sound to play when notification is delivered.
+                          Pass "default" for the default macOS sound, else the name of a sound in /Library/Sounds or /System/Library/Sounds.

+                          If the sound cannot be found, macOS will use the "default" sound.

+  --subtitle <subtitle>   The notifications subtitle.

+  --title <title>         The notifications title.

   --verbose               Enables logging of actions.
 Check console for
                           'Notifier' messages.